Endometrial Cancer

 Cancer staging

-If cancer is found, the next step is determining the stage of cancer.
-Knowing the stage of your cancer helps your care team develop your treatment plan.
-Physicians determines the stage of your cancer based on the size and location of the tumour, whether cancer cells are in the lymph nodes and whether there are cancer cells in other parts of the body.
+If cancer is found, the next step is to determine the stage.
+Knowing the stage cancer helps your care team develop your treatment plan.
+Physicians determine the stage based on the size and location of the tumour, whether cancer cells are in the lymph nodes and whether there are cancer cells in other parts of the body.

 Treatment

-The treatment options for endometrial cancer depend on the type of cancer you have and the stage of your disease.
+Treatment options for endometrial cancer depend on the cancer type and the stage of your disease.

 Surgery is the most common treatment for endometrial cancer.
 In most cases, our gynaecologic surgeons can perform minimally invasive surgery using the latest technology.

-In some cases, you may need some combination of chemotherapy, radiation or surgery to treat endometrial cancer.
+Some people may need a combination of chemotherapy, radiation therapy or surgery to treat endometrial cancer.

 Clinical trials

-You may be able to participate in a research study that helps physicians and researchers find ways to improve treatments and quality of life for patients living with endometrial cancer.
+You may be able to participate in a research study to help physicians and researchers find ways to improve treatments and quality of life for patients living with endometrial cancer.